rradczewski/ymmv/about.md

 ## What I believe

-My beliefs haven't really changed since I became a freelancer almost two years ago, so that [announcement]({{ site.baseurl }}{% link _posts/2017-02-06-Continuing_my_journey_as_a_Freelance_Software_Crafter.md %}#developing-software) still stands as of today.
-I'm still fond of testing, will still work on bringing developers and users closer together, shorten every feedback loop that I see and do my best to support people so they enjoy their work.
+My beliefs haven't changed since I became a freelancer almost two years ago, so that [announcement]({{ site.baseurl }}{% link _posts/2017-02-06-Continuing_my_journey_as_a_Freelance_Software_Crafter.md %}#developing-software) still stands as of today.
+I'm still fond of testing, will still work tirelessly on bringing developers and users closer together, shorten every feedback loop that I see and do my best to support people so they enjoy their work.

 More than ever though, I believe that great environments foster great teams, that developing is still means to an end and that the best code is the one that's never written.

 ## What I do

-While I'm happy to get involved in all the aspects of a team working together to create software, I am also perfectly fine with constraining myself to a well-outlined role.
+While I'm happy to get involved in all the aspects of a team working together to create software, I am also perfectly happy with focusing on a well-outlined role in a development team.
 I'm a proficient programmer, but also an experienced mentor and leader.

 ### Coaching / Training

-Companies usually hire me to bring my sense of agility and my experience with crafting software into their teams.
-Be it establishing retrospectives and productive daily stand-ups in the teams, listening to people and their concerns or bridging the gap between developers and users - when I see something where I can help and have an impact, I won't hesitate but get to work.
+Companies hire me to bring my sense of agility and my experience with crafting software into their teams.
+This includes establishing retrospectives and productive daily stand-ups in the teams, listening to people and their concerns and bridging the gap between developers and users.
+Putting it short: When I see something where I can help and have an impact, I won't hesitate but get to work.

 I also give workshops where I create a space for teams to explore e.g. *Pair Programming* as a tool in their agile toolbox.
 These workshops don't just happen out of the blue, but I'm making sure they're well prepared and revised afterward and fit what the team wants to do and needs.
 There shall be [no prisoners](https://retromat.org/en/?id=1) in my workshops!